 With 5,000 species of crane flies and over 3,000 of mosquitoes, chances are good you have seen some of each hanging around your residential or commercial property, though you may have a difficult time telling them apart unless you know how to spot the differences.

 The biggest similarity between a crane fly and a mosquito is its appearance.
 They have similar shapes, but the crane fly is much larger.
 Crane flies have extremely long legs compared to the size of their body, and they have a wider wingspan than mosquitoes though at first glance crane flies are a giant mosquito looking bug.

 However, if you don't have a mosquito right next to the crane fly, it might be difficult to tell which one it is.
 The position of the insect's body can help in this instance.
-A crane fly has a straight body and will rest with its wings out, while a mosquito is usually humped in form and keeps its wings folded.
+A crane fly has a straight body and will rest with its wings out, while a mosquito is usually humped in form, thanks to its bent thorax, and keeps its wings folded.